pimcore/pimcore/doc/Development_Documentation/21_Deployment/03_Configuration_Environments.md

 The data of configurations are loaded from the container and if there is no data pimcore try to load it from `settings-store`

-You can change the write target individually for each type by using environment variables.
+You can change the write target individually for each type by using symfony configuration.
 The following options are available:
 - `symfony-config`
   - write configs as Symfony Config as YAML files to the configured storage directory